Financial Services Snapshot: What FI Employers Need to Know About 4 Key California Laws for 2026

 - The requirement to notify an employee’s designated person if an arrest or detention occurs at work also means firms must ensure emergency contact records are current, accessible, and handled consistently with privacy and record-retention obligations.

-Job Postings Expansion
+Job Postings Clarification

 How Will Financial Services Employers Be Impacted?